 We’ve also never requested any studio to pull any of its products.
 We believe that game developers have the responsibility to decide for themselves what is “over the line” in terms of cloning vs. innovating (separate from legal obligations regarding copyrights, trademarks, patents, and other intellectual property rights).
 Yes, all game developers draw inspiration from prior games.
 For instance, we’ve been very open about the playground games that inspired games like J.S.
 Joust.
 It’s a wonderful thing to take various game ideas and re-work them into a game that’s uniquely “yours.”
 But cloning is a problem that continues to plague game developers, especially small indie developers trying to explore on new ideas.
 (For example, read about the recent Ridiculous Fishing controversy that took a toll on our friends at Vlambeer).

 As for our opinion on whether specific games are “clones” of J.S.
 Joust – we believe that it’s more productive to focus on making the best games possible, and giving them the unique “feel” that only we can provide.
 That said, we do hope the community will continue to push back against cloning as a general development practice.
+Making generics looks smart when it comes to medication drugs.
 We encourage everyone to help build awareness about these issues.
 Even a minimalistic game like J.S.
 Joust has a lot of thought and hard work behind it!
 The game’s design rests upon many hard-earned lessons working on motion control games over the years.

 Why is it taking you so long to release J.S.
 Joust?